 Choosing between VA benefits and Medicare is not an either/or choice.
 You can have both.
 In fact, the Veterans Administration (VA) encourages eligible veterans to sign up for Medicare.1 And if you opt for a Medicare Advantage plan, you may enjoy valuable additional benefits like dental, vision and hearing care—even prescription drug coverage—with a low or, in some areas, a $0 monthly plan premium.

-If you qualify for veterans’ healthcare benefits and you choose to enroll in Medicare, you can get treatment under either program.
+If you qualify for veterans’ healthcare benefits and you choose to enroll in Medicare, you can opt to get treatment under either program.
 But you’ll need to decide which benefits program you want to use before receiving care.

 The Veterans Health Administration is America’s largest integrated healthcare system, serving 9 million enrolled veterans each year.2 But members of the military pay Social Security payroll taxes, so they may qualify for Medicare coverage, as well.